-Item ID Output item label True expression 1 AESTDAT Start Date/Time of Adverse Event of Adverse Event if(!a) return true; else return(AESTDAT <= a); 1 True expressio Event EO does not exist
+Item ID Output item label True expression 1 AESTDAT Start Date/Time of Adverse Event if(!a) return true; else return(AESTDAT <= a); True expressio Event EO does not exist

 3 Formats

 The formats page enables you to prepare common formats that are being used by more code list items, i.e. allows you to set one format name for all items with same options.